kevinashworth/Octave/README.md

 ## Notes
 There are secrets that are not on Github — for the real **V8** database, for phone number validation and formatting, for search.
 This publicly available version has a limited amount of seed data, and skips some functionality.
+There is a secret, alternative install procedure to get to full functionality.

 <sup>1</sup> Near the end of the `install` process, you will see messages about contacts, offices, etc. This is seed data being randomly generated via Mockaroo.
 You can re-run this seeding process by typing `npm run prepare`.
 To replace old seed data with new seed data, run `meteor reset`, which will clear out the existing Mongo data, and delete the `mockaroo/generated` and `packages/v8/lib/server/seeds/generated` directories.
 Then the `npm` command `install` or `prepare` will trigger a re-seeding of the database on the next **V8** launch.